coohom/cloud-docs/src/dsl/mesh.md

+# Model
-# Randomly replace the parameter list of the model
+## Randomly replace the parameter list of the model

 **command_type value: model_replace**

-## Needs and background
+Requirements and background:

 The main function is: input a CCInstance and randomly select a label with the same label from our preset model library to replace the CCInstance.